vertexproject/synapse/docs/synapse/devguides/stormservices.rst

 Anatomy of a Storm Service
 ==========================

-A Storm :ref:`gloss-service` is a standalone application that extends the capabilities of the Cortex.
+A Storm Service (see :ref:`gloss-service`) is a standalone application that extends the capabilities of the Cortex.
 One common use case for creating a service is to add a Storm command that will query third-party data, translate the results into the Synapse datamodel, and then ingest them into the hypergraph.

+In order to leverage core functionalities it is recommended that Storm services are created as Cell implementations, and the documentation that follows will assume this.
+For additional information see :ref:`dev_architecture`.

 A Storm service generally implements the following components: